subbareddy248/mllm_instruction_brain/brain_activity_prediction/README.md

 ## TODO

-- [ ] Add some visual models that also deal with videos
+- [ ] Add samples for OpenFlamingo for different prompts